Adrianorieti/Adrianorieti/README.md

 Hi there!
 I'm Adriano Pace, CS student and programmer in Bologna.

 My main interests are: sysadministration, cybersecurity, linux.
-My favourite languages are <b>bash</b> and "what else do you need  after bash ???? ".
+My favourite languages are <b>bash</b> and "what else do you need  after bash ? ".
 I also deal with C and javascript programming.
-Always looking out to get more experience in the tech world.
+Always looking out to get more experience.
-My main interest is <b>cybersecurity</b> and i love Ctfs.
+I started my real journey in the tech world the first day of University, and i'm doing my best to grow up as a skilled IT guy.

+I'm also in love with martial arts and good music.
 You can contact me at paceadrianolavoro@gmail.com, I'll be glad to answer you.
 Peace